Bibliographies and Guides to Historical Literature

 The Harvard Guide to African-American History / Evelyn Brooks Higginbotham, Leon F. Litwack, and Darlene Clark Hine. - Cambridge, Mass.: Harvard University Press, 2001. - Evelyn Brooks Higginbotham, editor-in-chief ; Leon F. Litwack and Darlene Clark Hine, general editors ; Randall K. Burkett, associate editor ; foreword by Henry Louis Gates, Jr.; Includes bibliographical references index.; System requirements for accompanying disc: Adobe acrobat reader version 4.0 or higher. - Call Number: REF E185.H326

 Comprehensive bibliography contains 12 essays on historical research aids and over 15,000 bibliographic entries covering the full range of African-American history.
-Although the entries are not annotated, this is still an indispensible guide to research on any topic in African-American history.
+Although the entries are not annotated, this is still an indispensable guide to research on any topic in African-American history.

 "This handy volume is a great help to any student beginning research on a topic or any student unsure of what topic to pursue and seeking suggestions.
 It offers a chronological arrangement of 100 significant events of the 20th century with brief introductions, followed by specific suggestions for related paper topics and annotated bibliographies of current and classic reference and general sources, including relevant audiovisual materials and Web sites."
 [Choice]